Atothegod/Exxon_Hackathon/README.md

-# 📦 ExxonMobil Hackathon 2025 – Warehouse Inventory Optimization
+# ExxonMobil Hackathon 2025 – Warehouse Inventory Optimization

-## 🧠 Challenge Overview
+## Challenge Overview
 This project was developed as part of the **ExxonMobil Hackathon 2025** under the theme: **Analytics & Innovation for Sustainable Operations**.

-The business challenge centers around optimizing **chemical product logistics** in a polymer supply chain — focusing on **inventory overflow prevention** in warehouse operations, with the goal of maintaining optimal stock levels and reducing D&D (Detention and Demurrage) charges.

 ---

-## 🌐 Business Context
+## Business Context

 ### Organization Overview
 - **Parent Company**: Exxon Mobil Corporation, USA – Over 140 years in global energy, gas, and petroleum.